bassmanitram/recastai-recognizer/README.md

 }
 ...
 ```
-This then allows the Recast.ai API to be used with the `botbuilder` intent matching facilities, making dialog and bot development with Recast.ai much more intuitive and closer to the ntent of the `botbuilder` framework.

-`YOUR_TOKEN` should be the client token from your Recast.aia Bot
+* `YOUR_TOKEN` should be the client token string from your Recast.aia bot
-`YOUR_LANGUAGE` should be the language in which the utterenaces are made (e.g. `en` or `fr`)
+* `YOUR_LANGUAGE` should be the language in which the utterenaces are made (e.g. `"en"` or `"fr"`)

+This allows the Recast.ai API to be used with the `botbuilder` intent
+matching facilities, making dialog and bot development with Recast.ai much
+more intuitive and closer to the recommended style of the `botbuilder`
+framework.

 ## Contributing